DIETARY THERAPY FOR HYPERTHYROIDISM

 WHAT KIND OF FOLLOW-UP TESTING IS APPROPRIATE FOR A CAT ON THIS DIET?

 Hills recommends taking a week to transition the cat from its normal food to Y/d diet, not because of the iodine issue but because it is always a good idea to avoid an abrupt food change.
 After the transition is complete, Hills recommends a thyroid level, kidney parameters, a recheck exam and a urine specific gravity (test for urine concentration) after 4 weeks and 8 weeks on Y/d diet.
-After that, an exam and blood work should be performed every 6 months.
+If the cat is still not showing a normal thyroid level in 8 weeks, it is worth going out to 12 weeks and evaluating one more time.
+After the cat has achieved a normal thyroid level, an exam and blood work should be performed every 6 months.

 In cats with concurrent kidney disease, lab work is recommended after 2 weeks, 4 weeks, and 8 weeks on the diet and then every 3-4 months thereafter.

 WHAT ABOUT SWITCHING A CAT ON METHIMAZOLE OVER TO THE DIET?